QTM 305What can Women do in Christian Ministry

 - 1 Corinthians 14:34 [E]: "Let your women keep silent in the churches, for they are not permitted to speak; but they are to be submissive, as the law also says."

-These lines look like they hard-code a gender-based hierarchy into the church's operating system.
-Traditionalists often tie this to the creation narrative (Genesis 2:18), inferring a God-designed order—the "Complementarian" position.
+These verses look like they establish a gender-based order in the church.
+Traditionalists often tie this to creation (Genesis 2:18) and infer a God-designed order—the "Complementarian" position.

-On the other side: the Execution Protocols.
-The narrative history of the Source Code is full of instances where the system clearly ran women in high-level roles.
-We see Deborah judging Israel and commanding armies (Judges 4:4).
-We see Huldah, a prophetess, consulted by the high priest to confirm the Book of the Law (2 Kings 22:14).
-We see Junia, whom Paul calls outstanding among the apostles (Romans 16:7).
+On the other side: examples of women in leadership.
+The Bible's own stories show women in major roles.
+Deborah judged Israel and commanded armies (Judges 4:4).
+Huldah, a prophetess, was consulted by the high priest to confirm the Book of the Law (2 Kings 22:14).
+Junia is named by Paul as outstanding among the apostles (Romans 16:7).

-So we get a real glitch: How does a Source Code that restricts women from teaching men also validate women who exercised authority over the highest religious and civil leaders?
+So we have a real tension: How can the same Bible that restricts women from teaching men also show women exercising authority over the highest religious and civil leaders?

-In QTM 305 we're running a systems audit of three major denominational "builds"—the Southern Baptist Convention (SBC), the United Methodist Church (UMC), and the Assemblies of God (AoG).
-Goal: test each build for integrity against what the Source Code actually says, not what we wish it said.
+In QTM 305 we take a close look at three major traditions—the Southern Baptist Convention (SBC), the United Methodist Church (UMC), and the Assemblies of God (AoG).
+The goal is to see how each lines up with what the Bible actually says.

-The SBC runs a Complementarian architecture: men and women are equal in value before God (Ontological Equality) but have distinct, non-interchangeable roles in the home and church (Functional Distinction) [I].
+The SBC holds a Complementarian position: men and women are equal in worth before God but have different, non-interchangeable roles in the home and church [I].

-The SBC treats the Restriction Protocols as Design Features—permanent specs, not temporary patches.
+The SBC treats the restriction passages as permanent—built into God's design, not temporary or cultural.

 - 1 Timothy 2:12-14 [E]: "And I do not permit a woman to teach or to have authority over a man, but to be in silence.
 For Adam was formed first, then Eve.
 And Adam was not deceived, but the woman being deceived, fell into transgression."